harryhanYuhao/lists/src/math/math.md

     - Very advanced, rigorous, and comprehensive book on algebra.
 - Commutative Algebra, with a view toward Algebraic Geometry, David Eisenbud

+The following books is *__Not__* recommended.

+- Algebra, Michael Artin
+    - The explanations and structure of the book is poor.

+### Commutative Algebra

+- Introduction to Commutative Algebra M.F.
+Atiyah, I.G.
+MacDonald

 ## Geometry

 ### Differential geometry

 Differential geometry can be thought as an extention to calculus.
 Calculus studies area, length, and other properties of curves and surfaces in Euclidean space (1D, 2D, 3D, etc) with integral and differentiations.
 Differential geometry deals with, in one hand, more complex surfuces in Euclidean space, studying properties like curvature and objects like geodesics using integration and differentiations.
 It also studies surfaces on more abstract space, called manifolds, which exhibit very different properties from Euclidean space.
-Of course, one of the formost task is to define differentiations (called exterior differentiations) and integrations (opposite of differentiation using pullbacks) on any arbitrary manifolds, which is a non-trivial task, and involves very advanced topics such as topology and algebra.
+Of course, one of the formost task is to define what is a manifold, and how to do differentiations (called exterior differentiations) and integrations (opposite of differentiation using pullbacks) on any arbitrary manifolds.
+These definitions utilise advanced methods in topology, algebra, and analysis.

+#### Classic and Comphrehensive books

+- Introduction to Smooth Manifolds, John M. Lee.
+Springer
+    - Comphrehensive and reader-friendly

+#### Beginner friendly

 - Differential Geometry of Curves and Surfaces, Manfredo P. do Carmo
-    - A very friendly and readable introduction to differential geometry.
+    - A friendly introduction to application of differential geometry into 3D curves and surface.
 - A Geometric Approach to Differential Forms, David Bachman
-    - An introduction to a preliminary topic in differential geometry: differential forms.
+    - A gental introduction to a preliminary topic in differential geometry: differential forms.

 ### Algebraic Geometry